Redmi K20 Pro vs OnePlus 7 vs Asus 6z: Which is India's best flagship killer?

 Performance - Three-way Tie

-The Snapdragon 855 SoC on all three phones will ensure performance is up to the mark, no matter the task at hand.
+The Snapdragon 855 SoC on all three phones ensures performance is up to the mark, no matter the task at hand.
 However, the OnePlus 7 also has the added benefit of UFS 3.0 storage as compared to UFS 2.1 standard on the 6z and Redmi K20 Pro, but this won’t impact performance by much.

 Display - Redmi K20 Pro